oracle/graal/docs/reference-manual/native-image/Resources.md

 ```

 This will cause the `native-image` tool to only include `resource-file.txt` from the Java module `library-module`.
-If other modules or the classpath contains resources that match the pattern `resource-file.txt`, only the one in module `library-module` is registered for inclusion in the executable.
+If other modules or the classpath contains resources that match the pattern `resource-file.txt`, only the one in `library-module` is registered for inclusion in the executable.
-Similarly, if other bundles are accessible with the same bundle name `your.pkg.Bundle`, only the one from `main-module` is included.
+Similarly, if other resource bundles are accessible with the same bundle name `your.pkg.Bundle`, only the one from `main-module` is included.
-Native image will also ensure that the modules are guaranteed to be accessible at runtime.
+Native Image will also ensure that the modules are guaranteed to be accessible at runtime.

 The following code pattern
 ```java